Deep water source cooling: Basic concept

-Water is most dense at 3.98 C at standard atmospheric pressure.
-Thus as water cools below 3.98 °C it decreases in density and will rise.
-As the temperature climbs above 3.98 °C, water density also decreases and causes the water to rise, which is why lakes are warmer on the surface during the summer.
-The combination of these two effects means that the bottom of most deep bodies of water located well away from the equatorial regions is at a constant 3.98 °C.
+Fresh water is most dense at 3.98 C at standard atmospheric pressure.
+Thus as water cools or heats to 3.98 °C, it increases in density and will settle below.
+As the water temperature climbs above or below 3.98 °C, water density decreases and causes the water to rise, which is why lakes are warmer on the surface during the summer.
+The combination of these effects means that the bottom of most deep bodies of water located well away from the equatorial regions is at a constant 3.98 °C.

 Air conditioners are heat pumps.
-During the summer, when outside air temperatures are higher than the temperature inside a building, air conditioners use electricity to transfer heat from the cooler interior of the building to the warmer exterior ambient.
-This process uses electrical energy.
+During the summer, residential air conditioners use electricity to transfer heat from the cooler interior of a building to the warmer yet exterior.